wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 comments: true
 ---

 _The boy had many strange moods.
 He would often giggle to himself, or frown at nothing in particular.
-He seemed distracted by silence, constantly shifting his focus at nothing in particular.
+He seemed distracted by silence, constantly shifting his focus without reason.
 It was odd, to observe him.
-But, then, I suppose if you watch anyone long enough their neurosis will reveal itself._
+But, then, I suppose if you watch anyone long enough, their neurosis will reveal itself._

 An excerpt from _My History, Memoirs of a Historian_